-In 2015, all the business segments are expected to sustain their growth trajectory, capitalizing on the strong and positive economy.
+In 2016, all the business segments are expected to sustain their growth trajectory.

 b.4.
 Others

 There are no other known material events subsequent to the end of the year that would have a material impact on the current year.